Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

 as $n\to\infty$.
 We therefore obtain

-finally showing how the critical temperature depends on the expected link weight $w^*$, on the energy difference $\epsilon^*$ between periphery-periphery and core-core links, and on the constant $k$ converting the units of `the cost of links' (energy) to those of the temperature.
+finally showing how the critical temperature depends on the expected link weight $w^*$, on the energy difference $\epsilon^*$ between periphery-periphery and core-core links, and on the constant $k$ converting the units of the `cost of links' (energy) to those of the temperature.
+These results explain much of the information anticipated previously in Fig.~\ref{fig3} and summarized therein.

-Adopting the view that the order parameter is continuous through the critical value $T_c$, we notice that the `direct' solutions in Eqs.~\eqref{eq:mimmo>} and~\eqref{eq:mimmo<}, as well as the behaviour at the critical point $T=T_c$, can be combined into the general `phenomenological' expression
+Adopting the view that the order parameter is continuous through the critical value $T_c$, we notice that the `direct' solutions in Eqs.~\eqref{eq:mimmo>} and~\eqref{eq:mimmo<}, as well as the behaviour at the critical point $T\!=\!T_c$, can be combined into the general `phenomenological' expression

 which is valid for all values of the temperature.
-Indeed, when $T\ge T_c$ the order parameter is zero and the above expression reduces to Eq.~\eqref{eq:mimmo>}, while when $T<T_c$ the order parameter takes the positive value in Eq.~\eqref{eq:orderBEC} and the above expression reduces to Eq.~\eqref{eq:mimmo<}.
+Indeed, when $T\ge T_c$ the order parameter is zero and the above expression reduces to Eq.~\eqref{eq:mimmo>}, while when $T\!<\!T_c$ the order parameter takes the positive value in Eq.~\eqref{eq:orderBEC} and the above expression reduces to Eq.~\eqref{eq:mimmo<}.
 The extreme limits $T\to\infty$ and $T\to 0$ can be retrieved from Eq.~\eqref{eq:mimmoforever} as well.
-As a pictorial summary of our results, an illustration of representative network configurations obtained for different temperatures is provided in Fig.~\ref{fig3}.